Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 <img src="images/5.png" width="640">

 The rest of learn.swift is basically the same as the one in ARKit-Stereoscope-67P.
-Displaying thousands of stars in SceneKit with ARKit is possible with Playgrounds 3.0 update.
+Displaying thousands of stars in SceneKit is possible with Playgrounds 3.0 update.
 There is still a memory limit on a 2018 9.7" iPad with 2GB of RAM.
-The solution to not being able to display all 119,617 stars is to add a variable "parsec" which will only plot stars within a certain distance.
+A solution to not being able to display all 119,617 stars is to add a variable "parsec" which will only plot stars within a certain distance.

 # References